lhh421/lessonslearned/Sourcing-software-developers-for-hire.md

   - Pesonal referrals prove to work very well
 - Seek out developers who post on blogs or who present at conferences, as it will help you to find individuals with both expertise and communication skills
 - Post on relevant mailing lists
+  - Some Meetups will mind if you post to their members and therefore it is highly advised that you check with Meetup administrators prior to posting
 - Observe credits on sites that are well-developed
 - Seek out graduates from specialized universities (note that individuals may be less experienced)
 - Attend hack-a-thons (note that participants may be younger and less experienced)